vipul2802/o365hq.com/content/blog/Microsoft Teams Security and Compliance.md

 ![](https://o365hq.com/images/860.png)

-Teams and IT admins can use the Office 365 Security & Compliance Center to set retention policies for Teams chats and channels.
+Teams and IT admins can use the Microsoft 365 Security & Compliance Center to set retention policies for Teams chats and channels.
 They can monitor communications related to financial regulatory compliance from within the Microsoft 365 compliance page as well as choose individuals to